-The APPMA, in conjunction with the AIP, have been running the annual scholarship program for nine years now giving a packaging technologist, designer or engineer, the opportunity to complete a Diploma in Packaging Technology to the value of over $9000..
+The Australian Packaging and Processing Machinery Association (APPMA), in conjunction with the Australian Institute of Packaging (AIP), are pleased to announce that submissions are open for the tenth annual Scholarship program which will enable one lucky packaging technologist, designer or engineer in Australia the opportunity to complete a Diploma in Packaging Technology to the value of $9,000.

 WHO AM I?
 Diploma in Packaging Technology students are from a variety of backgrounds and disciplines, and are typically experienced practitioners or managers in technical, sales/marketing, QA, purchasing, engineering or design.

 WHAT’S IN IT FOR ME?
 Completion of the Diploma in Packaging Technology demonstrates your commitment to your career and to the industry.
 Delegates who successfully complete the Diploma are equipping themselves for senior positions within the packaging industry.

 2017 APPMA Diploma Scholarship Winner

 The APPMA, in conjunction with the AIP, offered their ninth annual scholarship program which enables one person the opportunity to complete a Diploma in Packaging Technology valued at $9,000.
 The Diploma in Packaging Technology prepares students to take responsibility for packaging operations at any level through the supply chain.
 The qualification is internationally recognised, comprehensive, and provides an opportunity to study the principles of packaging, packaging materials and packaging processes.